gomorpheus/morpheus-docs/integration_guides/Clouds/google/google.rst

 Add a Google Cloud
 ^^^^^^^^^^^^^^^^^^^

 ..
-TIP:: All of the required Goole Cloud credentials can be found in the .json file created when generating a key for a Google Cloud service account.
+TIP:: All of the required Google Cloud credentials can be found in the .json file created when generating a key for a Google Cloud service account.

 #.
 Navigate to Infrastructure -> Clouds
 #.
 Select :guilabel:`+ CREATE CLOUD`, select Google Cloud, and then click :guilabel:`Next`.